Logging

 Mastra's logging system captures function execution, input data, and output responses in a structured format.

-When deploying to Mastra Cloud, logs are shown on the Logs page.
+When deploying to the Mastra platform, logs are shown in the dashboard.
 In self-hosted or custom environments, logs can be directed to files or external services depending on the configured transports.

 export const mastra = new Mastra({